xeraa/integration-test-demo/README.md

 docker-compose up
 ```

-Then you can run:
+Then you can run the actual test from your IDE or the shell with:

 ```sh
 mvn test
 ```

-Or you can run the test from your IDE.

 Once done, remove your container with: